-The CalPERS Stabilization Reserve was established through two separate Council actions in FY 2015-16 and FY 2017-18, totaling \$5.5 million.
-In December 2022, Finance capitalized on the higher interest environment by establishing a separate investment account with the City's investment manager, Chandler, to achieve a higher rate of return.
-As of April 30, 2025, the account balance has grown to \$6.2 million.
+The CalPERS Stabilization Reserve was established through two separate Council actions in FY 2015-16 and FY 2017-18 totaling \$5.5 million.
+Finance took advantage of the higher interest environment and set up a separate investment account with the City's investment manager, Chandler, in December 2022 that yields a higher rate of return.
+As of April 30, 2025, the balance of the account has grown to \$6.2 million.

-The Available General Fund Balance is the portion of the General Fund (as shown in the table in the summary section of this report) that has not been designated for any particular purpose.
-This balance will fluctuate depending on the extent to which expenditures exceed revenues (deficit) in FY 2025-26.
-It is important to note that the available fund balance also serves as a buffer, allowing for the natural ebb and flow within the General Fund that occurs during the year as a result of the mismatch between when revenues are received and when expenditures are incurred.
+The Available General Fund Balance is the available fund balance remaining in the General Fund (as shown in the table in the summary section of this report) that has not been assigned for any particular purpose.
+This balance will change depending on the extent to which expenditures may exceed revenues (deficit) in FY 2025-26.
+It is important to note that the available fund balance also acts as a buffer allowing for the natural ebb and flow within the General Fund that occurs during the year as a result of the mismatch between when revenues are received, and expenditures are incurred.